 Parents look for signals that baby is uncomfortable, and then offer her a chance to urinate or defecate outside her nappy.
-They normally hold her in a ‘squat’ position, hands underneath the baby’s thighs, with baby’s back and head leaning against the parent’s chest.
+They can also simply hold babies out at regular times, such as at nappy change time.
+Parents normally hold her in a ‘squat’ position, hands underneath the baby’s thighs, with baby’s back and head leaning against the parent’s chest.
+Or in the crook of the arm.
 An older baby can sit on a potty or a toilet insert.
 The baby then urinates or defecates in the potty or lavatory, instead of in their nappy.

 Baby led potty training can begin at birth, though some cultures wait until the baby can hold their head, or sit on a potty.
-It is harder to introduce after six months of age.
+It is easiest to begin before six months of age.

-Some parents use this method full time – during the day, at home and out and about, and also at night.
-Others prefer to do just a few hours in the morning, for example.
+It’s not an all or nothing affair.
+Although some parents use this method full time, others prefer to go part time, perhaps just a few hours in the morning, for example.
 Another way is to offer the potty at convenient times, (for example when baby is being changed or bathed, or when the parent is using the loo) and use a nappy in between times.